AndresGaleano/Getting-and-Cleaning-Data/R Code.md

 R Code: This file contains the R Code used for transforming the original Data Set (not provided) into the submitted Data Frame.
+It is worth mentioning that the 'features.txt' was modified with the names found in the 'FINAL_DF.txt'.

 #### In this code, we will put together a collection of data bases and name them accordingly.
 library(dplyr) ### We load al the required libraries, in this case only one